georgik/esp32-rust-multi-target-template/README.md

 Control: keyboard
 - press arrows or W,A,S,D to move the character
-- press Enter to teleport
+- press Enter to perform action

 - macOS prerequisites:
 ```